conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

 As you can see, after activating the environment, the CMake v3.19.8 binary folder was added to the path and is the current active version now.
-Also note that when we activated the environment another file named ``deactivate_conanbuild.sh`` was created in the same folder.
+Also, note that when we activated the environment another file named ``deactivate_conanbuild.sh`` was created in the same folder.
 If you source this file you can restore the environment as it was before.